Skip to content

 Not sure which one your house needs?

 Tell me what you’re trying to fix (a hot ceiling, a cold floor, a dust sensitivity) and I’ll match the right product to the right cavity and give you a fixed-price quote within 48 hours for most houses.
-Cellulose, polyester, or both: I sell both, so I’ll just tell you what your house actually needs.
+Cellulose fibre, polyester or both: I sell both, so I’ll just tell you what your house actually needs.

 Peter Johnson